About this Session

 You can find out more about Joe over here: www.joemeldrum.com

-Katherine has always loved performing from a young age.
+Katherine knew she was destined for a careeer on the stage, after starring as Mary in her kindergarten nativity play.
 She has worked professionally as an Entertainer on the Murray Princess cruise ship and has taught singing privately.
 She has completed her Bachelor of Arts, with a double major in Music and Creative Writing.
-In recent years Katherine enjoyed the challenge of musically directing Grease and Beauty and the Beast.
+Most recently she has co written and directed I'M FINE (a musical about teenage mental health).
+Additionally Katherine has previously musically directing Grease and Beauty and the Beast.
 But her real passion is for performing on the stage.
-Katherine loves connecting with a live audience when she plays a character.
+Katherine loves connecting with a live audience when she plays a character; whether it's tugging at thier heartstrings or making them laugh.
 Some of her favourite previous roles include The Wicked Witch of the West in The Wizard of Oz, The Baker's Wife in Into the Woods and the title role in Calamity Jane.